swaraj-ssk/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - Swaraj made this change.
 Really love the way you teach.
+Also love the community you are building.